CaeCur/issue-tracker/README.md

+# Issue Tracker (Next.js)

+## Issue tracking web app that can be used to report and track tasks and bugs in your projects.4

 # Description

 Web app with the function of taking in issues or bugs within a team and tracking each as it’s own item.
 Items can be marked with various descriptors including completion, severity, issue type, author, claimant.
-The app will be adaptable in aesthetic so as far as to change it to a helpdesk or administrative console.
+The app will be adaptable in aesthetic so as far as to change it to a helpdesk or administrative console with ease.

 # Framework